All images © by Roberto Piperno, owner of the domain. Write to email@example.com.

 It was evident to everybody that something had to be done to "fill" this almost empty space and Urban VIII did not lose any time.
 In 1624 he assigned to Gian Lorenzo Bernini (then 26 years old) the task of designing and co-ordinating the erection of a ciborium (a canopy) above the main altar.
-In 1627 the four gigantic spiral columns (a reminder of the Colonna Santa) of what is today called Bernini's Baldacchino (after the name given to a silk cloth baldacco manufactured in Baghdad) were unveiled.
+In 1627 the four gigantic spiral columns of what is today called Bernini's Baldacchino (after the name given to a silk cloth baldacco manufactured in Baghdad) were unveiled.
 Ignoring the criticism due to the cost of this enterprise, Urban VIII asked Bernini to think of an appropriate decoration for the four pillars.

 In 1628 the monument to Paul III was relocated in a niche in the apse, where opposite it, Urban VIII wanted Bernini to build his own monument.

 There was a general consensus on the idea of building an altar in each of the pillars, but after the unveiling of the baldacchino columns this option was abandoned because these altars would have taken away the attention of the viewer from the main altar.

-Each altar should have been dedicated to one of the relics kept in St. Peter's: Bernini suggested building the altars in the so called Vatican Grottoes, the space between the pavement of the new basilica and that of the old one, and to place a gigantic statue related to the relic in the niche above the altar.
+Each altar should have been dedicated to one of the main relics of S. Pietro; Bernini suggested building the altars in the so called Vatican Grottoes, the space between the pavement of the new basilica and that of the old one, and to place a gigantic statue related to the relic in the niche above the underground altar.

-Urban VIII endorsed Bernini's suggestion and in that same year the four relics were selected: because the Colonna Santa was already represented by the baldacchino, it was excluded
+The Pope endorsed Bernini's suggestion and in that same year the four relics were selected; they were:

-a) parts of the True Cross and the nails brought to Rome by St. Helena, mother of Constantine the Great in the IVth century: statue commissioned to Andrea Bolgi, a close and very young friend of Bernini.
+a) parts of the True Cross and the nails brought to Rome by St. Helena, mother of Emperor Constantine in the IVth century: statue commissioned to Andrea Bolgi, a close and very young friend of Bernini.

-b) part of the pole of the lance by which St. Longinus pierced the side of Christ on the Cross, presented in 1492 to Pope Innocent VIII by the Ottoman Sultan Bayezit II: Bernini personally took care of the statue;
+b) part of the pole of the lance by which St. Longinus pierced the side of Christ on the Cross, presented in 1492 to Pope Innocent VIII by Ottoman Sultan Bayezit II: Bernini personally took care of the statue;